 By 1972, Toyota adopted a new chassis for the Mark II called the X10 for the sedan and wagon variants, while the X20 nomenclature was reserved for the coupes.
-The automaker also borrowed the “M” inline-six engine from the Crown series to keep up with the power that the Nissan Bluebird and the Nissan Laurel was producing in the US and Japan respectively.
+The automaker also borrowed the “M” inline-six engine from the Crown series to keep up with the power that the Nissan Bluebird and the Nissan Laurel were producing in the US and Japan respectively.

 The second-generation Mark II was almost unrecognizable when compared to the first.
 The changes were dramatic and were referred to at the time to “coke bottle styling” due to the smooth curves that resembled a coke bottle.
-For the first time the wagon was sold overseas, while in Japan It was marketed as a commercial work van.
+For the first time, the wagon was sold overseas, while in Japan It was marketed as a commercial work van.
 The pickup version of the Mark II was discontinued due to the introduction of the all-new Hilux.

-Due to the oil crisis, Mark II sales increased in North America, and the crown was Crown was discontinued due to poor demand in the US.
+Due to the oil crisis, Mark II sales increased in North America, and the crown was discontinued due to poor demand in the US.
 In 1973 the automaker introduced a few basic changes to the Mark II such as adding a different trim model and offering the wagon version with a 5-speed manual transmission.

 Toyota took notes of the upscale styling coming from European cars and applied it to their Mark II.
 By this time, they were trying to appeal to the more upscale corporate market.
 A few years later, they added the Grande trim level which included a six-cylinder engine with available electronic fuel injection which they borrowed from the larger Crown model.
-In October of 1977, the Mark II’s 3T-U was upgraded to pass the stricter emission laws for 1978 by way of a lean-burn design.
-Although Toyota still offered four-cylinder engines, they were mostly reserved for the commercial vehicle to help with fuel economy.
+In October of 1977, Mark II’s 3T-U was upgraded to pass the stricter emission laws for 1978 by way of a lean-burn design.
+Although Toyota still offered four-cylinder engines, they were mostly reserved for commercial vehicles to help with fuel economy.
 One year later, in October 1979 the first diesel-powered Mark II went on sale, and it did quite well.

 In August 1984, the fifth generation of the Mark II was unveiled.
 By now, rival automakers had taken note of the successful mid-size dean that Toyota created and started making their own versions, like the Nissan Leopard.
 However, since the Mark II came first, many companies such as taxi cabs, driving schools, and so on still preferred the car made by Toyota.
 Only two variations of the Mark II were now offered, the sedan and the hardtop.
 The exterior saw a few cosmetic changes between the two, while the interior remained virtually identical.
 October 1985 saw the introduction of the new 1G twin-turbo inline six-cylinder engine, making anywhere from 185-205 hp and 173-203 ft. lbs. of torque.
 The addition of this new engine made the older M-TE engine outdated and therefore was discontinued shortly after.
 Moreover, the 1.8L LPG engine was now replaced with a bigger 2.0L engine.

 Unlike the previous generations, the fifth interpretation of the Mark II lasted a total of seven years.
 The infamous Mark II was no longer Toyota’s top sedan.
-That grown was now given to the Celsior, which was introduced in October 1989.
-The Australian version, named the Cressida was taken off the market in 1993 so it would no longer compete with the Camry and the Lexus ES300 and LS400.
+That growth was now given to the Celsior, which was introduced in October 1989.
+The Australian version named the Cressida was taken off the market in 1993 so it would no longer compete with the Camry and the Lexus ES300 and LS400.
 In North America, the Cressida was replaced by the all-new Toyota Avalon.
 This car was specifically designed for the American market.
 Traction control and ABS were now added to the 3.0L 7M-GE engine that lived in the Grande trim level.
 In 1990, we see the 1JZ-GE and the 1JZ-GTE being introduced as a replacement for the 1G-GZE.
-All six-cylinder models got an independent rear suspension, while the four-cylinders remained with the solid rear axel.
+All six-cylinder models got an independent rear suspension, while the four-cylinders remained with the solid rear axle.
 In addition to that, all the GT models were now offered with an automatic transmission only.

 Virtual Tour of a C90 Mark II:

 Just like previous generations, the eighth generation Mark II was offered in several trim packages.
 What was new about this generation was that AWD was now available on the Grande and the Grande G trims.
 Additionally, traction control and ABS became standard across all trim levels.
-The entry level GL was only available with the 2.4L 2L-TE turbo diesel coupled with a four-speed automatic transmission.
+The entry-level GL was only available with the 2.4L 2L-TE turbo diesel coupled with a four-speed automatic transmission.
 As far as options go, power windows and doors and air conditioning were the only luxuries offered on the GL.
 The high-end options were reserved for the more expensive trim levels.
-For example, the Grande trim was available with tilt steeling, ABS, and AWD just to name a few.
+For example, the Grande trim was available with tilt steering, ABS, and AWD just to name a few.
 The Grand G variants were optioned with either a 1JZ or 2JZ and a four-speed automatic transmission alongside such luxuries as leather seats and leather steering wheel.

 For the last generation, Toyota packed as much new tech as possible in the Mark II.
-The now famous 1JZ was offered with direct injection, and that made it the first time Toyota used this technology on a mass-produced passenger vehicle.
-The reasoning behind that was that it would improve gas mileage and performance, and that it did.
+The now-famous 1JZ was offered with direct injection, and that made it the first time Toyota used this technology on a mass-produced passenger vehicle.
+The reasoning behind that was that it would improve gas mileage and performance and that it did.
 Another new feature was the use of something called Navi AI-shift.
 This technology used GPS signals to shift the car in the appropriate gear.
 For example, if there was an upcoming turn the car would shift into a lower gear.
 In this timeframe, Toyota decided to simplify its lineup by removing the Chaser and Cresta names and replacing it with the Verossa.
 The Tourer and the Tourer S also got chopped and replaced with the Grande IR-S and the Grande IR-V nameplates respectively.
 2002 saw some subtle changes like new headlights, grill, and a slight bumper redesign in the front.
-The back saw new taillights and chrome trunk accents.
-The IR-V was upgraded to feature a handbrake as opposed to the floor mounted handbrake found on other models, and an optional five-speed transmission.
-Lastly, an anniversary edition called the “Regalia” was introduced to celebrate the Mark II’s 35 years of production.
+The backsaw new taillights and chrome trunk accents.
+The IR-V was upgraded to feature a handbrake as opposed to the floor-mounted handbrake found on other models, and an optional five-speed transmission.
+Lastly, an anniversary edition called the “Regalia” was introduced to celebrate Mark II’s 35 years of production.

 Here is a review of the ninth generation Mark II: